sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/provisioning-policy-transform.md

 ## Overview

-In this guide, you will learn how to use [IdentityNow's Transforms](/idn/api/v3/transforms) in a provisioning policy to a source.
-This could be useful if you need to hide the attribute in your identity attribute list but still need the attribute during provisioning.
+In this guide, you will learn how to use [IdentityNow's Transforms](/idn/api/v3/transforms) in a provisioning policy for a source.
+This can be useful if you need to hide the attribute in your identity attribute list but still need the attribute during provisioning.

-## Create Provisioning Policy
+## Create provisioning policy

-The create provisioning policy is used when a new user is granted access to a source and needs to be provisioned on that source.
-You can define your custom attributes that you wish to be created during the provisioning process.
+Use the Create provisioning policy for new users who have been granted access to a source and need to be provisioned on that source.
+You can define the custom attributes you want to create during the provisioning process.
 You can use transforms to modify the data before sending it to the source.

-First, lets call the [GET Provisioning Policy API](/idn/api/v3/get-provisioning-policy) for the source you would like to add your transform to.
+First, call the [Get Provisioning Policy API](/idn/api/v3/get-provisioning-policy) for the source you want to add your transform to.

-An example response for the CREATE provisioning policy of a source.
+This is an example create provisioning policy response for a source:

 ```json
 {